trampgeek/moodle-qtype_coderunner/docs/index.md

 ## Administrator scripts

-There are currently three CodeRunner-related utility scripts available.
+There are several CodeRunner-related utility scripts available.
-While initially intended only for administrator use, they are proving useful to teachers as well, particularly the third one.
 Teachers are able to run the scripts only within courses they can normally access; they must be logged into such a course before attempting to run the scripts.

-The three scripts are:
+The scripts are:

+ 1. `<moodle_home>/question/type/coderunner/questionbrowserindex.php`
+    This script displays a list of all question banks and categories accessible to the currently logged in user.
+    Each course/bank/category is displayed as a clickable link which takes the user to an interactive browser that displays all the CodeRunner questions in the given context.
+Questions can be filtered to select only those which match a given text string or regular expression either anywhere in the question or in a selected field (question text, answer, tags, etc).
+Questions can be sorted by name or category.
+Buttons allow expanding out the question text or its answer, or linking to the actual question in the question bank or a preview of it.
+The selected subset of questions can be exported in a custom compressed form as JSON or CSV.

- 1. `&lt;moodle_home&gt;/question/type/coderunner/bulktestindex.php`
+ 1. `<moodle_home>/question/type/coderunner/bulktestindex.php`
-    This script displays a list of all question categories accessible to the user who is currently logged into Moodle on the machine running the script.
+    This script displays a list of all question banks and categories accessible to the user who is currently logged into Moodle on the machine running the script.
-    Each category is displayed as a clickable link that then runs a script that tests the sample answers on all questions in that category, reporting all successes and failures.
+    Each course/bank/category is displayed as a clickable link that then runs a script that tests the sample answers on all questions in that category, reporting all successes and failures.

- 1. `&lt;moodle_home&gt;/question/type/coderunner/prototypeusageindex.php`
+ 1. `<moodle_home>/question/type/coderunner/prototypeusageindex.php`
     This scripts displays an index like the one above except that the clickable links now run a script that reports on the question prototype usage within that category.

+ 1. `<moodle_home>/question/type/coderunner/cachepurgeindex.php`
+    This script displays a list of contexts in which the grade cache has entries, allowing manual purging of all entries in that context.

- 1. `&lt;moodle_home&gt;/question/type/coderunner/downloadquizattempts.php`
+ 1. `<moodle_home>/question/type/coderunner/downloadquizattempts.php`
     This script
     displays a list of all quizzes available to the logged in user, allowing them to download a spreadsheet of all submissions to a selected quiz